iml1111/django-jwt-extended/README.md

 - Default: `refresh_token`
 - Allowed_types: `string`

-The name of the cookie that will hold the refresh token.
+The name of the cookie that will store the refresh token.

 ### ACCESS_TOKEN_EXPIRES